freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 570.1

-What columns can you add to describe Mario characters?
-They all have a name...
-I think anyway :confused:

 Add a column to `characters` called `name`.
 Give it a data type of `VARCHAR(30)`, and a constraint of `NOT NULL`.
 Add a constraint by putting it right after the data type.

 #### HINTS

 - Use the `ALTER TABLE` and `ADD COLUMN` keywords
 - Here's an example: `ALTER TABLE table_name ADD COLUMN column_name DATATYPE CONSTRAINT;`
-- Try entering `ALTER TABLE characters ADD COLUMN name VARCHAR(30) NOT NULL;`
+- Try entering `ALTER TABLE characters ADD COLUMN name VARCHAR(30) NOT NULL;` in the psql prompt
 - Enter `psql --username=freecodecamp dbname=mario_database` into the terminal to log in if you aren't already

 ## 580. Add `homeland` Column